nehajain216/QuickRef/SpringMVC.md

-# Spring MVC configuration - XML based Quick Reference
+# Spring MVC configuration Quick Reference

 ## Introduction
 *Spring MVC is one of the most important modules of the Spring framework